urasdemir/urasdemir.github.io/teaching.md

 # Teaching

 Welcome to my teaching page.
-Here you can find information about the courses I have designed and taught.
+Here you can find information about the courses I have designed and taught at Loyola Marymount University, University of California, Irvine, and Chapman University.

 ---